 - Peace (2018)

 To reflect on the previous year’s themes and to prepare for this year, follow the link to a file that contains the previous years’ resources.
-As you prepare to observe this year’s theme, lift “hope” in the family.
+As you prepare to observe this year’s theme, demonstrate “love” in the family.
 During the month and throughout the rest of the year, provide creative programs, forums, parenting classes, worship opportunities, learning activities, and times of prayer for supporting families in their faith journeys.
-Respond to questions such as, “How can the body of Christ be a beacon of hope to all who despair?
-How can we help cultivate a culture of hope for our families, our church, and our world?
+Respond to questions such as, “How can the body of Christ love our neighbor as ourselves?
+How can we help cultivate a culture of love for our families, our church, and our world?
 How do we define love?
 Are words such as tangible, committed, compassionate, and sacrificial used when you define love?
-As God intended, the home is a place for living in faith and trust of the hope found in God and in daily practice of showing the love of the Christian faith to others.
+As God intended, the home is a place for living into a faith that is found through the love of God and in daily practice of showing the love of the Christian faith to others.

 Rev. Kevin Johnson is the Director, Children’s Ministries for Congregational Vitality & Intentional Discipleship at Discipleship Ministries.
 Kevin’s hero Fred Rogers suggests that we, “listen to the children, learn about them, learn from them.
 Think of the children first.”
 This quote defines Rev. Kev’s approach to ministry.
 Kevin, an ordained elder of the Kentucky Annual Conference, has over fifteen years of ministry experience in which he has thought of the children first.
 Prior to ministry, Kevin worked with children in the hospital setting and in group homes for emotionally and physically abused children.